 Using OSPP.VBS Script to Manage Office Product Key

 To manage the activation of all versions of Microsoft Office (starting from Office 2007) it distro includes a special vbs script—OSPP.VBS (Office Software Protection Platform), which is located in the directory with the MS Office installed.
-The location of the ospp.vbs file depends on the version of Office and Windows type (32 or 64 bit; see table below).
+The location of the ospp.vbs file depends on the version of Office and Windows type (32 or 64 bit; see a table below).